codekrolik2/Pillar/Resourceful/README.md

 NOT DO:
 Semaphore locks - no clear use case for semaphore locks, and provided new deadlock resolution functionality it adds a lot of complexity to implementation.

+FIX:
+Allow locking a resource if some other resources in the tree are locked by the same locker that attempts to lock a given resource.
+Provided no other lockers lock resources in the tree.